Mold in the Furnace: A Hidden Health Risk

 - Irritated or watery eyes

-The fact that this Montreal homeowner didn’t suspect mold until a technician looked inside his furnace reminds us that the signs are not always in plain sight and that mold can grow in unexpected places.
-It’s important to monitor your indoor air quality on a regular basis to keep yourself and your loved ones healthy.
+Conclusion: The fact that this Montreal homeowner didn’t suspect mold until a technician looked inside his furnace reminds us that the signs are not always in plain sight and that mold can grow in unexpected places.
+Monitoring your indoor air quality on a regular basis will keep you healthy and your loved ones as well.

 Put your mind at ease—book an air quality test for your Ottawa or Montreal home.